Al-Ahli Arab Hospital explosion: Explosion

-A video from Netivot broadcast by the Israeli Channel 12 news station, and initially claimed by some news outlets to depict a Palestinian rocket launch causing the explosion, was later confirmed by the New York Times to depict something else: Palestinian rocket launches, the launch of an Israeli rocket from a position near Nahal Oz (which later blew up mid-air, possibly intercepting a target), and an unrelated explosion on the ground in a different area than the al-Ahli hospital (southeast of it).
-Le Monde confirmed that this explosion occurred 22 seconds before the al-Ahli explosion.
-This video, and others such as a CCTV video from a suburb of Tel Aviv and a CCTV video from Netiv HaAsara by the border wall (the latter showing the same explosion as the Netivot video, not the al-Ahli explosion), were later used by the New York Times and Al Jazeera (separately) to create synchronized video compilations of the events.
+A video from Netivot broadcast by the Israeli Channel 12 news station, and initially claimed by some news outlets to depict a Palestinian rocket launch causing the explosion, was later confirmed by The New York Times to depict something else: Palestinian rocket launches, the launch of an Israeli rocket from a position near Nahal Oz (which later blew up mid-air, possibly intercepting a target), and an unrelated explosion on the ground in a different area than the al-Ahli hospital (southeast of it).
+Le Monde confirmed that this explosion occurred more than 20 seconds before the al-Ahli explosion.
+This video, and others such as a CCTV video from a suburb of Tel Aviv (showing a wide view of the Gaza Strip) and a CCTV video from Netiv HaAsara by the border wall (showing the same explosion as the Netivot video, not the al-Ahli explosion), were later used by The New York Times and Al Jazeera (separately) to create synchronized video compilations of the events.

 Le Monde pointed out the presence of two warplanes over Gaza (which could be tracked because of decoy flares they were leaving behind), in both the Tel Aviv video and the Netivot video, at the time of the explosion; Le Monde did not make the claim that these warplanes were responsible for the blast.
 The videos also show Palestinian rocket salvos, including one salvo from a location a few kilometers southwest of the hospital, which Le Monde claimed is "compatible" with the hospital explosion (the paths of some rockets in that salvo passed over areas close to the al-Ahli hospital); however, Forensic Architecture disputed the possibility of accidental malfunction, pointing out how every rocket in that salvo can be tracked from the launch until the moment each rocket flamed out; and that all of them exhausted their fuel in flight, and none of them flamed out significantly earlier than the other ones.

 Another fragment of the aforementioned Al Jazeera broadcast depicted a rocket exploding (or breaking up) in the air.
 It occurred when an Israeli rocket, launched from a site near Nahal Oz known to have an Iron Dome installation, exploded mid-air (possibly destroying a target), but the video was sometimes incorrectly claimed to show an accidental malfunction of a Palestinian rocket.
-This mid-air explosion was initially claimed by news outlets, and by an IDF spokesperson, to be the cause of the Al-Ahli explosion; however, this was ruled out by the New York Times based on the location of the mid-air explosion and the time needed for the debris to fall to the ground.
+This mid-air explosion was initially claimed by news outlets, and by an IDF spokesperson, to be the cause of the al-Ahli explosion; however, this was ruled out by The New York Times based on the location of the mid-air explosion and the time needed for the debris to fall to the ground.

 The fire inside the hospital courtyard was filmed from a nearby rooftop.